Spam Protection

 No, simply enabling your Personal Anti-Spam service will enable the Heuristic engine mentioned above and begin checking each email for spam-like patterns.
 The white list and black list allows you to fine-tune the heuristic engine.
 E-mails coming from mailing lists like yahoogroups for example are frequently marked as spam by the heuristic engine.
 That's because emails from these services contain text that looks like spam (e.g. the ads at the bottom of the mail).
 You will realize that it is necessary to include your mailing lists in the white list.

-Internal testing using the default setting (i.e. simply enabling the service without any entries in the white and black lists) shows it to be approximately 70% accurate (i.e. true positives) in identifying spam, 25% to be false positives (i.e. legitimate e-mail treated as spam) and the remainder 5% to be false negatives (i.e. real spam but found to be legitimate).
+Internal testing using the default setting (i.e. simply enabling the service without any entries in the white and black lists) shows it to be approximately 90% accurate (i.e. true positives) in stopping spam, 5% to be false positives (i.e. legitimate e-mail treated as spam) and the remainder 5% to be false negatives (i.e. real spam but found to be legitimate).

 Don't be alarmed with the false positives because this is where you come in.
 Adding the email addresses of falsely identified e-mails (identified as spam that is, though it's not) to your white list will decrease the number of false positives.
 You can also use the asterisk(*) as a wildcard to denote a generalization (e.g. *yahoogroups.com in your white list will allow all e-mails coming from yahoogroups.com).
 This makes it easier to create your lists.